osamahamad/Interesting-Things/README.md

 # Interesting-Things
 Single-WebApp-Target essentials scanning methodology tool starting at recon-information gathering for the juicy stuff ended up in exploitation.<br><br>

-Let's suppose and you are browsing your gathered main host subdomains or you are in the process of the exploitation for specific target and faced a host that you need to :
+Let's suppose you are browsing your gathered main host subdomains or you are in the process of the exploitation for specific target and faced a host that you need to :

 ```